 District-Issued Communications Devices

-Communication devices issued by the District may include, for example, cellular telephones, walkie-talkies, personal digital assistants (PDA’s) or laptop computers with “beaming capabilities,” citizens band radios, either installed in vehicles or hand-held, and pagers/beepers.
+Communication devices issued by the District may include, for example, cellular telephones, walkie-talkies, personal digital assistants (PDA’s) or laptop computers with citizens band radios, either installed in vehicles or hand-held, and pagers/beepers.

 Employees in receipt of District-issued equipment shall be held responsible for the safekeeping of the equipment and exercise reasonable efforts to see that the equipment is not lost, stolen, or damaged.
 Reckless or irresponsible use of District equipment, resulting in loss or damage may result in the employee having to reimburse the District for any associated costs of replacement or repair.